lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 	    :name: TMA_PXI_pic2

 4. Continue with steps 3.a to 3.c of the point 6.2 in the Deployment document.
-5. Open the RT_MCS_Main.vi (for testing the hole project)
+5. Open the RT_MCS_Main.vi (for testing the whole project)

   a.
 To test just one subsystem some specific test VIs can be found inside the corresponding subsystem folder.
-For example the Balancing specific test VI shown bellow:
+For example the Balancing specific test VI shown below:

 	.. figure:: ../../_static/images/TmaPxi_Test_BAL_TaskVI.png
 	    :name: Test VI for the balancing subsystem